Afonso0613/EasyFit/README.md

 ## Team

-Group project developed by **Afonso Magalhães** and **Inês Silva**, for the "Sistemas de Armazéns de Dados" specialization profile, Universidade do Minho — May 2025.
+Project developed by **Afonso Magalhães**, for the "Sistemas de Armazéns de Dados" specialization profile, Universidade do Minho — May 2025.

 <br/>